 Some websites allow users to set it to dark mode any time they visit it, while others automatically switch to it at night.
 Either way, they get to relax their eyesight while they consume your content, so it enhances the user experience.

 This feature is even more useful for website visitors using their mobile devices, as it requires less energy, thus reducing its drain on the battery.
+It's also a good accessibility feature for those who may have sensitive eyes that might get hurt by brighter lights.

 Dark mode can also up the coolness factor on websites for businesses whose brand colors pop even better against the black backdrop.